Affordable, Supportive Housing

-Currently, The Rebuilding is a supported apartment complex for 19 individuals who identify as male or are gender diverse.
-It offers individual housing for tenants referred from the community "by name" list.
+Currently, The Rebuilding is a supported apartment complex for 19 individuals who identify as male.
+It offers individual housing for tenants referred from the community "by name" list who have barriers to maintaining stable housing and require support services.
 Employees are available to support tenants on a 24/7 basis and are on-site daily.
-The rooms are a selection of bachelor and one bedroom units.
-The rooms come fully furnished, some meals are provided, free coffee, a milk program, a common room and shared laundry, as well as internet and telephone access.
+The building has a mix of bachelor and one bedroom units that come fully furnished.
+Some meals are provided through donation programs such as Adopt-A-Meal and the now expanded Joan's Table initiative.
+The facility also has a common room and shared laundry machines, as well as internet and telephone access.

-• The tenants at The Rebuilding rely heavily on the food resources in the community, but this past year, we added our volunteer led Adopt-a-Meal program
+• The tenants at The Rebuilding rely heavily on the food resources in the community because federal and provincial government funding does not cover food costs.

-• The Nook Espresso Bar & Lounge has a unique token program (customers purchase tokens to be used by anyone who needs a meal).
-They ensure that tokens are delivered to the tenants so they can visit the restaurant and have a free meal.
+• The Nook Espresso Bar & Lounge has a unique token program in which customers purchase tokens to be used by anyone who needs a meal.
+The restaurant ensures tokens are delivered to the tenants so they can visit and have a free meal.

-Food security now exists at Herring Cove Apartments because of Joan's Table, a volunteer led "adopt-a-meal" program run by a mother and daughter team.
+Food security now exists at Herring Cove Apartments because of Joan's Table, a volunteer led "adopt-a-meal" program run by mother and daughter team, Catherine and Maura Woodman.

 Joan's Table Quick Facts